The metastability of lipid vesicle shapes in uniaxial extensional flow: Physical quantities expressions

 \section{Physical quantities expressions}

-Below we present expressions for the physical quantities required to determine the velocity in a general parametrisation of an axisymmetric surface $\displaystyle \mathbf{R}( \tau )$.
-The first fundamental form of the surface is determined by the metric in cylindrical coordinate $\displaystyle ( \rho ,z,\varphi )$:
+Below we present expressions for the physical quantities required to determine the velocity in a general reparameterization of an axisymmetric surface $\displaystyle \mathbf{R}( \tau )$.
+The first fundamental form of the surface is determined by the metric in cylindrical coordinates $\displaystyle ( \rho ,z,\varphi )$:

 where $\mathcal{P}_\tau$ and $\mathcal{Z}_\tau$ denote the corresponding first derivatives with respect to the parameter $\tau$.
 The area element is then given by

 In particular, the surface area and the vesicle volume are